 Hence, the focus of the Standing Group is on theoretical and methodological challenges in policy analysis and new strategies to develop a theoretically innovative and politically and socially relevant policy analysis.
 We see it as a prerequisite that these themes should be discussed on the basis of solid fieldwork.
 We are interested in understanding structural biases in formulating policy problems, and designing and implementing public policy.
 We explore the possibilities for more effective collaboration between policy makers, citizens and other social and corporate actors.
 We ask ourselves what the conditions are for better knowledge utilisation and a more effective interplay between lay and professional knowledge.
 The Group aims to contribute thereby to the restoration of the original connection between the analysis of public policy and a vibrant and inclusive democracy.

 Over the past decades, interpretive and critical policy studies has become a thriving academic community.
-The International Conference in Interpretive Policy Analysis has held successful meetings in Birmingham, Amsterdam, Essex, Kassel, Grenoble, Cardiff, Tilburg, Vienna, Wageningen, Lille and Hull.
+The International Conference in Interpretive Policy Analysis has held successful meetings in Birmingham, Amsterdam, Essex, Kassel, Grenoble, Cardiff, Tilburg, Vienna, Wageningen, Lille, Hull and Leicester.
 In addition, the Interpretive Politics Specialist Group of the Political Studies Association convenes panels at the annual PSA conference.
 And the Standing Group annually convenes a section at the ECPR General Conference.
 The biannual International Public Policy Conference provides another outlet for policy analysts where our membership is well-represented.
 Finally, the journal Critical Policy Studies is a well-established and recognised outlet for high quality publications.
 The aim of the Standing Group is to support and further develop the critical policy studies community in its various manifestations.

 How to join the Standing Group